tonioloewald/bindinator.js/docs/angular.md

 It. just. works.

 What happens if you do the second thing first and the first thing second?
+What if you do the first thing.
+Wait a random amount of time.
+Then do the second?
+Or the other way around.
+Or accidentally do one of them twice?!

 It still works.

 Want to do the same thing in Angular?
 Well you *could* try to wrap your Angular component as